 Still, despite hours of searching and more than a few rabbit holes of research, no one seems to have an explanation that holds water in any meaningful way.

 Why Dogs Chase Their Tails

 While we do not have the inside scoop on dizziness in dogs, we know several things can cause dizziness for our canine friends.

 - Ear infections (inner ear or middle ear)

 - Idiopathic vestibular disease (old dog vestibular disease)

 - Nutritional deficiencies (Thiamine)

-The conditions listed above causes a physical change in the body and upsets the balance of the vestibular system.
+The conditions listed above cause a physical change in the body and upset the balance of the vestibular system.

 Conclusion / Summary

 No one can be certain about dizziness in dogs and why (if true) they do not experience dizziness from chasing their tails.